TryCarbonara/trycarbonara.github.io/docs/methodology.md

 #### Storage Energy Estimation

-For estimating the energy usage associated with storage, we adopt the methodology suggested by the [Cloud Carbon Footprint](https://www.cloudcarbonfootprint.org/)project.
+For estimating the energy usage associated with storage, we adopt the methodology suggested by the [Cloud Carbon Footprint](https://www.cloudcarbonfootprint.org/) project.
 This methodology involves deriving a coefficient for energy usage (in Watt-hours) per Terabyte of storage, both for Hard Disk Drives (HDDs) and Solid State Drives (SSDs).

 HDD Energy Usage Estimation: